JeremBr/ACL_Project/Project 2/README.md

     - (3): If a runner is at position p he can't be at position q at the same time t.

-    - (4):
+    - (4): We have to make sure that every runners stay active without taking any pauses.
+It means that a runner must move to another position or he becomes inactive.

-    - (x): If a runner is inactive at time t, then he is inactive at time k+1.
+    - (5): If we have a runner inactive at time t it imples that he is inactive at t+1.

-    - (x): If a runner is active at time t, then all others runners must be active at time t/2.
+    - (6): All runners must have a timespan of at least 50% of the maximum.
+So, for a runner active at time t, all others runners must be active at t/2.

-    - (x): If a runner is at a given position, then then it must move to another position or he becomes inactive.
+    - (7): We have to check that a runner was at position p at time t-c_p when a product p arrives at the packaging area at time t

-    - (x): If a product p arrives at time t, then a runner must be at position p at time t-c_p.
+    - (8): All products must arrive at the packaging area

-## Clauses
+## Clauses: